GregGiovanniello/Random-Guess/README.md

 # Random-Guess
-generates a random number and checks if the user can math it
+generates a random number and checks if the user can match it